ricardonavarrom/VATINValidatorBundle/README.md

 Basic usage
 -----------
-The configured serializer is available as **_ricardonavarrom.vatin_validator_** service.
+The configured validator is available as **_ricardonavarrom.vatin_validator_** service.
 You must assign a valid locale (view availables locales section).

 ```bash
 $locale = 'es';